Creekside: Where Whistler Began

 In February 1966, Whistler opened itself to the world with one six-person gondola, The Red Chairlift and two T-bars under the guidance of the Garibaldi Lift Co.

 Previously known as London Mountain, the area received province-wide attention after a failed bid to host the 1968 Winter Olympics.
 Seeing potential in the area, Franz Wilhelmsen and some like-minded investors raised $800,000 in capital launched the Garibaldi Lift Company in 1962.
 Under the company’s guidance, the resort launched in 1966, alongside a newly paved two land highway from Vancouver to Whistler.

-It didn't take long for skiers to realise Whistler Mountain offered some of the best terrain in North America.
+It didn't take long for skiers to realize Whistler Mountain offered some of the best terrain in North America.
 Soon "A" frame cabins, hostels, a pub, a gas station and basic ski town amenities sprouted up in what became Whistler's first neighbourhood.
 When construction on the new Whistler Village commenced in 1980, the originally Whistler community became known as Creekside.

 Franz Wilhelmsen Legacy - Whistler Creekside Village

 Since its early days in 1966, Creekside Village has expanded to a vibrant community many locals call home.
 In the early 2000's Creekside Village underwent a massive restoration project creating the Whistler Creekside Complex.

 The complex offers a full-service grocery store, beer and wine store, a variety of retail shops, great dining options and entertainment alternatives.
 Ski essentials, from Whistler Blackcomb equipment rentals to beginner ski lessons at Whistler Kids, are easily found at the slope-side shopping area.
 Dining options are endless in Whistler Creekside with fine dining establishments and cool and casual dining found within a short distance of each other.